MUTUAL FUNDS AND RISK RATIOS

 mutual funds risk ratios

-It’s time to understand the mutual funds risk ratios calculation.
+It’s time to understand the mutual fund’s risk ratios calculation.
 In our previous topics, we have clearly explained the basic concepts of mutual funds.
 We know the calculation of financial ratios and the qualitative approach in equity investment.

-Coming to the mutual fund investments, we only rely on the past returns of the funds, based on that we make a decision.
+Coming to mutual fund investments, we only rely on the past returns of the funds, and based on that we make a decision.
 This is not the correct method to select the mutual fund scheme.
 Here we try to explain some of the alternative methods to select the fund based on the risk ratios of the mutual fund.

-Mutual fund risk ratios give a clear picture of the mutual fund return, even fund manager make an investment decision based on the risk ratios.
+Mutual fund risk ratios give a clear picture of the mutual fund return, even fund managers make an investment decision based on the risk ratios.
 Investors need to understand the risks before making an investment decision.

-As we know that mutual fund house collects the fund from the investors and invest in the different financial instruments like equity, bonds, and government securities.
+As we know mutual fund house collects the fund from the investors and invest in different financial instruments like equity, bonds, and government securities.
 Since mutual fund schemes invest in the markets, the return they will earn is unpredictable.

 In the market, such risk is quantified through the following ratios